 Sir Miles' replacement, Admiral Sir Robert Hargraves (Robert Brown), had commanded the nuclear submarine squadron of the Royal Navy and was familiar with Commander Bond from his periodic duties with the Fleet.
 Sir Robert was tougher with Bond than Sir Miles had been.
-For instance, he arrested Bond in Florida during the License To Kill Affair but seeing him escape to wage a successful war against criminal kingpin Franz Sanchez.
+For instance, he arrested Bond in Florida during the License To Kill Affair, only to see Bond escape to wage a successful war against criminal kingpin Franz Sanchez.

 In the early 1990s Sir Robert retired.

 Dame Olivia Mansfield DCMG

 Sir Robert's replacement, Dame Barbara Mawdsley, the first woman to ever head HMSS, faced steady resistance within the Foreign Intelligence bureaucracy because of her status as an "Evil Queen Of Numbers," as Bond's friend William Tanner derisively nicknamed her.
 She nonetheless overcame this bureaucratic resistance and trusted Bond enough that he succeeded against new threats in the 1990s and early in the 21st century, notably against former Double-O agent Alec Trevelyan, who was killed in the Goldeneye Affair, the sinking of HMS Devonshire

 (which brought Britain and China to the brink of war thanks to the machinations of Elliot Carver), a terrorist plot to destroy Istanbul (during which Dame Barbara herself was briefly captured) and a plot by North Korean officers who had secretly placed a laser cannon in orbit (using the guise of flashy British billionaire Gustav Graves) to destroy Allied power in South Korea.
 Dame Barbara's trust in Bond was tested in this Die Another Day Affair when she was forced to relieve him of duties after he was released from capture by North Korea because of suspicion he had leaked, under torture, information to enemy officers; she nonetheless trusted Bond enough to reinstate him when he provided evidence linking North Korea to Gustav Graves and stood up to the anger of American intelligence officer Damien Falco.